10 to the 23 AI logo

 This is why safety at scale is not just a research problem.
 It is a leadership problem.

-Static controls, compliance checklists, and point-in-time evaluations are designed for systems with stable behavior and enumerable static failure modes.
-They were not designed for systems whose capabilities and risks emerge at scale, shift with deployment context, or interact with human behavior in ways that are not visible during testing.
+Static controls, compliance checklists, and point-in-time evaluations are designed for systems with stable behavior and enumerable failure modes.
+They were not designed for systems whose capabilities and risks emerge at scale, shift with deployment context, or interact with human behavior in ways that are invisible during testing.

 Capable AI becomes hardest to govern at exactly the point it becomes most consequential.